solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/miscellaneous.md

 description: Tips that don't fit a particular page
 ---

-Disclaimer- Guide ported from H2.
-The tricks here seem to work in H3 as well so far based on personal testing, but keep in mind some small things may be altered.

-**NOTE: If a certain trick doesn't seem to be mentioned here, please check the other "Tips and Tricks" guides first: https://www.speedrun.com/hitman_3/guides
+**NOTE: If a certain trick doesn't seem to be mentioned here, please check the other guides here first, or use the search bar.
 If you still can't find what you're looking for, feel free to shoot a question in the #hitman-3 channel of the Discord: https://discord.com/invite/E45wUBnxBT
 **